Shovelnose guitarfish: As food

+In national markets, shovelnose guitarfish is sold fresh, dried, and as salted filets.
 The common cuts of meat used from the shovelnose guitarfish are the trunk, tail, and loin, mostly from mature individuals.
-It has been referred to as "shark steak" within markets, and is usually served fried; with other iterations such as cocktails and kebabs being prepared.
+It has been referred to as "shark steak" within markets and is usually served fried; with other iterations such as cocktails and kebabs being prepared.
 It is sold as fish and chips in Santa Barbara, California on piers.
 Dried specimens of all sizes are also frequently sold in shell shops throughout central to Baja California.